cc-triplog/sojournal/README.md

 ## 2. Features

-### a) _Filter truck stops by state_
+### a) _Upload Photos That Automatically Locates on Map_

-Once you open the app, you will see markers on a map that designate the locations of truck stops in the US.
+Once you open the app, you will see your geographical location zoomed into google map.

 <img alt="PicOfApp" src="./img/map1.png">

-Click on the **States** drop-down menu and a list of the 48 continguous states will appear.
-Select any state to display only truck stops in that state.
+Click on the **Upload** button and it will direct you to your image gallery on your mobile device.
+Select one or multiple images to upload.

 <img alt="PicOfApp" src="./img/map2.png">

-If you want to display truck stops from all 48 contiguous states again, click on the drop down menu again and select markers to show up, select **State** (from the top of the drop down menu) again.
+Once photos are chosen, you will be able to see it on the map.
+Please refer to the instruction below to learn more about writting comments for each photo uploads.

 ### b) _Check out the name of a truck stop_